-- 7.2.4.3 Institutions offering teacher preparation programs should ensure that all prospective teachers receive education and support in foundational knowledge and contemporary issues of Indigenous Peoples.
-[2013, 2020] - 7.2.4.4 The governments of Canada and Alberta are jointly responsible for ensuring that funding is available for developing and implementing teacher preparation programs that support the success of Indigenous students in Alberta schools.
-[1989, 2019] - 7.2.4.5 The Government of Alberta should extend and increase its funding for the Walking Together: Education for Reconciliation Professional Learning Project.
-[2018, 2019]
+7.2.4.3 Institutions offering teacher preparation programs should ensure that all prospective teachers receive education and support in foundational knowledge and contemporary issues of Indigenous Peoples.

+7.2.4.4 The governments of Canada and Alberta are jointly responsible for ensuring that funding is available for developing and implementing teacher preparation programs that support the success of Indigenous students in Alberta schools.
+[1989, 2023]

+7.2.4.5 The Government of Alberta should restore and increase its funding for education for reconciliation professional learning.
+[2018, 2023]